jennifert/jekyll-site/about.md

 Some upcoming tutorials (in no particular order) are:

-* Jekyll set-up and publishing
 * Jenkins with Github
+* The Jekyll config file
+* How to get Jekyll running on Azure
+* Publishing to Github Pages, and CloudFlare.

+Feel free to [create an issue](https://github.com/jennifert/jekyll-site/issues) if there is a post you want to see.